Airport & South Line: History

 The 2017 timetable saw the 2013 branding changes partially wound back.
 The T2 line was split in two.
 The new T2 consists of services from Leppington to the city via Granville, with a branch to Parramatta being added.
 Services from Macarthur to the city via Sydney Airport or Sydenham were transferred to the new T8 line.
 The T8 inherited the green colour of the old T2 and the Airport and East Hills Line.
 T5 services were also modified to no longer travel to and from Campbelltown, instead starting and terminating at Leppington.
 These changes mean the section of the network between Glenfield and Macarthur is served exclusively by services operating via the East Hills railway line for the first time.

+In September 2024, following the closer of the T3 Bankstown line for conversion into the Southwest Metro, the T8 temporarily took over services between Sydenham and the City Circle before they are permanently moved to the T4 line.

 Operations and stations

-Apart from the Airport line's troubles, the line as a whole also suffered a substantial loss in patronage when the M5 East Tunnel opened in 2001.
+Apart from the Airport Line's troubles, the line as a whole also suffered a substantial loss in patronage when the M5 East Tunnel opened in 2001.
 The tunnel joined the Eastern Distributor and M5 South Western Motorway, shortening road travel times between the city and the south-west.
 The line was estimated to have lost 384,450 commuters over 12 months after the tunnel opened.
 Since that time, however, the line appears to have gained commuters again, with a reported 3.5% increase in patronage up to early 2006.

-Under the current (2020) timetable, there are generally two stopping patterns on the Airport & South Line:
+Under the current (2024) timetable, there are generally three stopping patterns on the Airport & South Line: